Gerosh-George/Classifier-Model-SE/README.md

 If you did everything right then the server link will be shown in terminal, click it and the app will run in the browser.

-If you are not using vscode then run the following commands in ur editor's terminal or cmd..just ensure cmd prompt is opened in project folder.
+If you are not using vscode then run the following commands in your editor's terminal or cmd.
+Ensure that your cmd prompt is opened in project folder. (the path should of the project folder)